MHHS

 The MHHS programme rolls out in phases, with several milestones affecting all UK electricity suppliers:

-• From April 2025: Central industry systems supporting MHHS go live.
+• From September 2025: Central industry systems supporting MHHS go live.
 Suppliers who have qualified can start migrating customers’ meters to the new settlement arrangements.

-• By October 2026: The bulk of all electricity meters across the market should have been migrated to half-hourly settlement.
+• By May 2027: The bulk of all electricity meters across the market should have been migrated to half-hourly settlement.
 At this point, most of the behind-the-scenes work is done.

 What Do You Need to Do?